bcgov/ckanext-sso/pages/keycloak_how_to.md

 1. Click the applicable group under the **Group Membership** list
     - This **_will not_** become highlighted
 1. Click **Leave**
-    - This group will no longer be listed in the Group Membership list
+    - This group will no longer be listed in the **Group Membership** list

 ## KEYCLOAK FINE GRAIN
 Fine grain has not be implimented thus the following is applied to mimic it:

-+ Group: admin-user-mgmt-bcdc
++ Group: **admin-user-mgmt-bcdc**
     + Role mapping:
         - Client Roles: realm-management
             - manage-users
-+ Users: Only grant those who are to use Keycloak to manage users.
++ Users: Only grant those who are identified as Catalogue Administartive staff to use Keycloak to manage users.